Sam Henderson: Biography

 In its review of Magic Whistle: Bigger, Larger and Bigger! the San Antonio Express-News wrote that Henderson's "crude, blobby little scratchings are some of the funniest junk being turned out."
 Henderson was nominated for the Harvey Award's Special Award for Humor every year from 1999 to 2004.
 Henderson also served on the Ignatz Award jury in 2001.

 Henderson also worked on the third season of SpongeBob SquarePants as a writer and storyboard director.
 He teamed up with Jay Lender on all episodes except "The Camping Episode," on which Lender and Dan Povenmire served as storyboard directors.
 In 2003, Henderson's writing and storyboard directing work on SpongeBob SquarePants earned him a nomination for Best Animated Program (for programming less than one hour) in the 55th Emmy Awards.
+Henderson compiled Behind Closed Doors.

 In 2005, Henderson worked as writer and storyboard director of "Parents Day," a season-two episode of Camp Lazlo.

 Henderson currently lives in his hometown of Woodstock, New York.